katelin-cherry/BIOE521/KatelinCherry_Team11.md

      3rd set: world

 How to edit permissions? (ch = change)\
-chown – change ownership\
+chown b  change ownership\
-chgrp – change group associated\
+chgrp b  change group associated\
-chmod – change mode of the permissions\
+chmod b  change mode of the permissions\
 $ chown student filename (student username becomes owner\
 $ chmod +x filename (add execute permissions to the file)\
                  ^adds for every category\

 Who can change permissions?\
--Whoever has read and write access – typically at least the owner\
+-Whoever has read and write access b  typically at least the owner\
--Superuser <-> root – one master/base user account from which all other accounts are derived\
+-Superuser <-> root b  one master/base user account from which all other accounts are derived\
--Typically – if you have admin access, then you can become root By default: pi username is an admin\
+-Typically b  if you have admin access, then you can become root By default: pi username is an admin\

 $ whoami\